 Difficult questions when you are dying

-This page discusses the difficult questions people may want to ask when they have a terminal illness and know they have only a few weeks or months to live.
+Read about the difficult questions people might want to ask when they have a terminal illness and know they have only a few weeks or months to live.
 There are sections about

 There are some questions that are very commonly asked by people who know they are dying.
 Probably the most common are 'how long do I have' and 'what will happen'.
 No one can predict the future, but your doctor and nurses should be able to help with these to some extent.

 You are likely to have many other questions for your medical staff and for close friends and family.
 Some of these will also be very hard to answer.
 But it is very important to talk about your concerns.
 Even if you know there are no complete answers to these questions, you may still feel it’s important to ask.

 Patients and their families often want to know how long a person is expected to live.
 Your doctor won’t be able to give you an exact answer.
 Everyone is different and no one can say exactly how long you will live.
 But do ask if you feel you need to.
 You can explain that you don‘t expect them to be completely accurate, but that you need to plan the time you have left.
 They should be able to base their estimate on how long other people with your type and stage of cancer have lived.